Linked Context Tokens (LCT)

 Key Takeaways

-- 3. If you lose a device, your other devices can recover your identity — no "forgot password" needed
+- 3. If you lose a device, your other devices can recover your identity — no "forgot password" needed (minutes to hours with multi-device; days if only one)

 - 4. This is pseudonymous — your reputation follows you, but your real name doesn't have to